 Acts of Everyday Kindness

-Posted: 13/05/2016
+Posted: 02/12/2024

 Even big challenges and sad times can contain blessings—both obvious and hidden.
-Such blessings or gifts may be in the form of the wisdom that we gain from our hard-won lessons and experiences, or even the simple awareness that we want to do something differently next time.
+Such gifts may be in the form of the wisdom that we gain from our hard-won lessons and experiences, or even the simple awareness that we want to do something differently next time.

-Perhaps it can be said that those who are most happy are those who have developed the capacity to notice and savour moments of kindness and upliftment, and extract the learning from the challenges along the way.
+Perhaps it can be said that those who are most happy are those who have developed the capacity to notice and savour moments of kindness and extract the learning from the challenges along the way.
 Perhaps tiny kindnesses are scattered throughout everyone’s day, but many of us may be more schooled in noticing what is wrong, and so we are missing out on their frequent appearances.
-Perhaps we have nurtured a kind of myopia to the everyday angels that visit us on a daily basis?
+Perhaps we have nurtured a kind of myopia to the everyday messengers that visit us on a daily basis?

 Author: Karen Bedford